DefGuard/docs/deployment-strategies/high-availability-and-failover/wireguard-udp-load-balancing.md

 * Deterministic upstream selection (sticky routing)
 * Fast backend ejection on failure

-## Why a Load Balancer with Health Checks Is Required
+## Why a load balancer with health checks is required

 WireGuard uses **UDP**, which is connectionless and provides no built-in failure detection.
 As a result: